rhlobo/ngFlask/client/src/less/README.md

 Using this decentralized approach for all our code (JavaScript, HTML, and CSS) creates a framework where a component's directory can be dragged and dropped into *any other project* and it will "just work".

-I would like to eventually automate the importing during the build so that manually importing it here would no longer be required, but more thought must be put in to whether this is the best approach.